cerner/terra-toolkit/README.md

 ### Test Helpers

-The terra toolkit provides custom assertions and globals to make testing easier.
+The terra toolkit provides custom assertions and a `Terra` global to make testing easier.

 #### Viewports

-The `viewports()` function provides a convenience method for fetching an array of viewports to use to resize the browser or even pass directly to the accessibility and visual regression commands.
+The `Terra.viewports()` function provides a convenience method for fetching an array of viewports to use to resize the browser or even pass directly to the accessibility and visual regression commands.

 ##### Usage
-wdio-axe-service enhances an WebdriverIO instance with the following command:

-`viewports(name);`
+`Terra.viewports(name);`

 The following options are available: